nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-### Saving the data
+### Saving the data file

-AssetBook-3 data is saved on the hard disk automatically after any command that changes the data.
+AssetBook-3's data is saved automatically after any command that changes the data.
 There is no need to save manually.

 --------------------------------------------------------------------------------------------------------------------

 ### Editing the data file

-AssetBook data are saved automatically as a JSON file `[JAR file location]/data/assetbook.json`.
-Advanced users are welcome to update data directly by editing that data file.
+AssetBook-3's data are saved automatically as a JSON file `[JAR file location]/data/assetbook.json`.<br>Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>

 **Caution:**
-If your changes to the data file makes its format invalid, AssetBook will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, AssetBook-3 will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
-Furthermore, certain edits can cause the AssetBook to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
+Furthermore, certain edits can cause the AssetBook-3 to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>

 ---{.double}